akrabi/GETIOM/README.md

 More precisely, each GeoJSON object should be of type "Feature" and should have a "geometry" member of type "Point" in a geographic coordinate reference system.
 All additional information should be under "properties" member.

+More information can be found in the Wiki section.

 <h4>Example (A twitter message):</h4>
 ```
 {